HypeCheck

 Hawthorn Extract

-Also known as: Crataegus, Crataegus laevigata, Crataegus pinnatifida, Crataegus microphylla, Hawthorn Berry Extract
+Also known as: Crataegus, Crataegus laevigata, Crataegus pinnatifida, Crataegus microphylla, Crataegus monogyna, hawthorn berry extract

 What the Science Says

-Hawthorn extract comes from the berries, leaves, and flowers of the Crataegus plant and has been used in traditional medicine for heart and circulatory conditions for centuries.
-Clinical trials show it may modestly reduce diastolic blood pressure — one RCT found a meaningful reduction in diabetic patients taking 1200 mg daily for 16 weeks.
-Lab and animal studies suggest its active compounds (flavonoids like rutin and chlorogenic acid) reduce inflammation, protect blood vessel walls, and may inhibit fat absorption enzymes, though these effects have not been reliably confirmed in humans.
+Hawthorn extract comes from the berries, leaves, and flowers of the Crataegus plant and has been used in traditional medicine for heart and circulatory conditions.
+Clinical trials show it can modestly reduce diastolic blood pressure, particularly in people with type 2 diabetes taking medication, and lab studies suggest it reduces inflammation and supports blood vessel function.
+Its active compounds — flavonoids like rutin and chlorogenic acid — appear to reduce oxidative stress, inhibit fat absorption, and protect vascular endothelial cells.

 What It Doesn't Do